 with, especially when he's already demonstrated honesty with you.

 He'll often pick up things that you'll miss.
-There's a man in his
+There was a man in his

-80's, whom I've known since I was seven years old, who fits this
+80's, a family friend whom I'd known since I was seven years old and

 But what about "husband material?"
 I've met quite a few honest